RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 ## description_of_project

 There is no direct equivalent of this field in the RADx Metadata Specification.
-If the project description is more or less applicable to the actual data file contents then this description may be inserted in the [description](specification.md#description) field for the data file.
+If the project description is applicable to the actual data file contents then this description may be inserted in the [description](specification.md#description) field for the data file.
 If the project description is not appropriate for the data file then the project description may be inserted in the [Additional Commentary](specification.md#additional-commentary) field of the the [Auxiliary Metdata](specification.md#auxiliary-metadata) element.

 ## keywords